 4b.
 The EnOS CA receives the request from the IoT Hub, verifies the identity, revokes the certificate, and update the CRL.

 In the certificate-based security connection, consider the following best practices to secure the edge:

 - Create the private key for the edge and keep it secret in a storage such as TPM.

 - Use TLS 1.2 when communicating with the IoT Hub and verify that the server certificate is valid.

 - Each edge must have a unique public/private key pair.

-- The key pair used to be authenticated by IoT Hub should not be used for other purposes or communications through other protocols.
+- The key pair used for authentication by IoT Hub should not be used for other purposes or communications through other protocols.

 - The key must be revoked when the edge is reset.

-- Ensure that you have a way to update root CA certificates and CRL.
+- Ensure that you have a way to update the root CA certificates and CRL.

 - Ensure that the clock on the edge is not tampered with.